npkgdev/ofx/README.md

 # History

 This is based on [node-ofx](https://github.com/chilts/node-ofx), modified to be a TypeScript implementation and to offer a promise-based API.
-Due to different goals and a different XML parser being used, it is not API-compatible and is probably slower.

 # Usage